 BlackSmith members receive a bottle of wine in their room.
 SilverSmiths and GoldSmiths will get a picnic lunch

-Flamboyant in Coutinot house grabbed our attention with 180-degree views from the corner overlooking the ocean; Allamanda next door is a little larger, and also promises panoramic lookouts.
-Upstairs, the Sunset suite’s terrace is the best spot on the property for cocktails at dusk.
-Booking the two-bed Cotton Hill residence on the hilltop bags you a private pool, views of the Atlantic and the Caribbean, personal butler and use of the swankiest mule on the island (sports tyres and an extra gear).
+Deluxe Seaview Rooms in Coutinot house grabbed our attention with 180-degree views from the corner overlooking the ocean.
+Booking the two-bed The Residence on the hilltop bags you a private pool, views of the Atlantic and the Caribbean, personal butler and use of the swankiest mule on the island (sports tyres and an extra gear).

 Surrounded by smooth white flagstones and teak loungers built for lazing, the boot-shaped pool looks out across the manicured hotel gardens to the Caribbean sea.
 The bar – the island’s original sugar mill – provides poolside pick-me-ups.

-Taking a cue from the island's abundant flora – Baobab trees, sweet jasmine and fragrant frangipani – the organic spa sources many ingredients form the surrounding grounds.
+Taking a cue from the island's abundant flora – Baobab trees, sweet jasmine and fragrant frangipani – the organic spa sources many ingredients from the surrounding grounds and gardens.
 The four rooms in the Cottage House Spa have ocean views to go with your kneading and nourishing treatments.

-Leave your beach gear at home – you'll find a stylish tote in your room all packed up with flip-flops, snorkeling gear and a towel.
+Leave your beach gear at home – you'll find a stylish tote in your room all packed up with flip-flops, snorkelling gear and a towel.